 Looking for a tax-advantaged college savings plan that has no age restrictions and no income phaseout limits — and one you can use to pay for more than just tuition?
-Consider 529 savings plans, a popular way to save for higher-education expenses.
-Named after the section of the tax code that authorized them, 529 plans (also known as qualified tuition plans) are now offered in almost every state.
+Consider 529 college savings plans, a popular way to save for higher-education expenses.
+Named after the section of the tax code that authorized them, 529 college savings plans are now offered in almost every state.
 You may find that 529 plans make saving for college a little easier than before.

 There are two types of 529 plans.
-Most people have heard about the original form of 529, the state-operated prepaid tuition plan, which allows you to purchase units of future tuition at today's rates, with the plan assuming the responsibility of investing the funds to keep pace with inflation.
+The original form of 529, the state-operated prepaid tuition plan, allows you to purchase units of future tuition at today's rates, with the plan assuming the responsibility of investing the funds to keep pace with inflation.
 Many state governments guarantee that the cost of an equal number of units of education in the sponsoring state will be covered, regardless of investment performance or the rate of tuition increase.
 Of course, each state plan has a different mix of rules and restrictions.
 Prepaid tuition programs typically will pay future college tuition at any of the sponsoring state's eligible colleges and universities (and some will pay an equal amount to private and out-of-state institutions).

-Funds contributed to a 529 plan are considered to be gifts to the beneficiary, so anyone — even non-relatives — can contribute up to $15,000 per year in 2021 per beneficiary without incurring gift tax consequences.
+Funds contributed to a 529 college savings plan are considered to be gifts to the beneficiary, so anyone — even non-relatives — can contribute up to $17,000 per year in 2023 per beneficiary without incurring gift tax consequences.
 Contributions can be made in one lump sum or in monthly installments.
-And assets contributed to a 529 plan are not considered part of the account owner's estate, therefore avoiding estate taxes upon the owner's death.
+And assets contributed to a 529 college savings plan are not considered part of the account owner's estate, therefore avoiding estate taxes upon the owner's death.

-By comparing different 529 plans, you can determine which plan might be best for you.
+By comparing different 529 college savings plans, you can determine which plan might be best for you.

-529 savings plans can be a great way for grandparents to contribute substantial amounts to a student's college fund.
+529 college savings plans can be a great way for grandparents to contribute substantial amounts to a student's college fund.
 At the same time, grandparents also control the assets and can retain the power to control withdrawals from the account.
-By accelerating use of the annual gift tax exclusion, a grandparent — as well as anyone, for that matter — could elect to use five years' worth of annual exclusions by making a single contribution of as much as $75,000 per beneficiary in 2021 (or a couple could contribute $150,000), as long as no other contributions are made for that beneficiary for five years.
-If the account owner dies, the 529 plan balance is not considered part of his or her estate for tax purposes.
+By accelerating use of the annual gift tax exclusion, a grandparent — as well as anyone, for that matter — could elect to use five years' worth of annual exclusions by making a single contribution of as much as $85,000, or $170,000 for a couple, per beneficiary in 2023 (up from $80,000/$160,000 in 2022), as long as no other contributions are made for that beneficiary for five years.
+If the account owner dies, the 529 college savings plan balance is not considered part of his or her estate for tax purposes.
 (However, if the donor makes the five-year election and dies during the five-year calendar period, part of the contribution could revert back to the donor's estate.)

-As with other investments, there are generally fees and expenses associated with participation in a Section 529 savings plan.
-In addition, there are no guarantees regarding the performance of the underlying investments in 529 plans.
-The tax implications of a 529 savings plan should be discussed with your legal and/or tax advisors because they can vary significantly from state to state.
-Also note that most states offer their own 529 plans, which may provide advantages and benefits exclusively for their residents and taxpayers.
+As with other investments, there are generally fees and expenses associated with participation in a Section 529 college savings plan.
+In addition, there are no guarantees regarding the performance of the underlying investments in 529 college savings plans.
+The tax implications of a 529 college savings plan should be discussed with your legal and/or tax professionals because they can vary significantly from state to state.
+Also note that most states offer their own 529 college savings plans, which may provide advantages and benefits exclusively for their residents and taxpayers.
 These other state benefits may include financial aid, scholarship funds, and protection from creditors.